AcroMedia/commerce-demo/web/libraries/jquery.inputmask/README.md

 Hook to alter the clear behavior in the stripValidPositions<br>Args => maskset, position, lastValidPosition, opts<br>Return => true|false

 ### postValidation
 Hook to postValidate the result from isValid.
 Usefull for validating the entry as a whole.
-Args => buffer, currentResult, opts<br>Return => true|false
+Args => buffer, currentResult, opts<br>Return => true|false|command object

+### preValidation
+Hook to preValidate the input.
+Useful for validating regardless the definition.
+Args => buffer, pos, char, isSelection, opts => return true/false/command object
+When return true, the normal validation kicks in, otherwise it is skipped.

 ### staticDefinitionSymbol
 The staticDefinitionSymbol option is used to indicate that the static entries in the mask can match a certain definition.
 Especially usefull with alternators so that static element in the mask can match another alternation.